wmvndrscht/C-Compiler/management/diary.md

 Yes, DT is correct, start simple, start testing, get going, get momentum How about start with external declaration int x; ?
 Also develop testbench with this as well :)

+16/02/2018
+Title: So Clear (Junip)
+Moral: Started simple makes things clearer
+Good start now, just need to fix some compiler errors in order for simple thing to get going